invokable/laravel-vercel-installer/README.md

 composer remove revolution/laravel-vercel-installer --dev
 ```

+Once you have run the command you can uninstall this package.

 ## vercel.json
 It will probably not work with the new spec that uses `functions` and `rewrites` in vercel.json.